The Complete Student Ambassador Guide: Real Examples from 15+ Years Running Campus Programs

 What it looks like:

-• Ambassadors pitch to student organizations, geek life, sports teams
+• Ambassadors pitch to student organizations, Greek life, sports teams

-• Bulk or group discounts that benefit the org
+• Offer bulk or group discounts that benefit the organization

-• Ambassadors facilitate the deal and get commission
+• Ambassadors facilitate the deal and earn a commission

 Real Example: Custom Ink Greek Life Strategy

 Ambassadors approach sororities/fraternities with “Design your chapter’s custom apparel” pitches.
 They bring sample catalogs, help design mockups, and facilitate bulk orders.
-Earn 15% of total order value.
+They earn 15% of the total order value.

-Why it works: Orgs need custom apparel anyway + ambassador is a trusted peer + bulk pricing makes it attractive + recurring need (each semester/event).
+Why it works: Organizations need custom apparel + ambassador is a trusted peer + bulk pricing makes it attractive + recurring need (each semester/event).

 Your Version: